Multi-Year Accessibility Plan

-This Accessibility Plan (the “Plan”) outlines the past, current and future actions of Treasure Hunt Canada (“Treasure Hunt” or the “Company”) as it takes steps to provide equal access and opportunity for people with disabilities.
+This Accessibility Plan (the “Plan”) outlines the past, current and future actions of Channel Control Merchants/Treasure Hunt Canada (“Treasure Hunt”, “Channel Control Merchants” or the “Company”) as it takes steps to provide equal access and opportunity for people with disabilities.

-This Policy applies to all Treasure Hunt entities located in the Province of Ontario.
+This Policy applies to all The Company’s entities.
 All employees, contractors and other persons who interact with employees, the public or third parties on these entities’ behalf are expected to comply with this Policy.

-Treasure Hunt is committed to treating all people with respect and in a manner that allows them to maintain their dignity and independence.
-Treasure Hunt believes in equal opportunity, strives to identify, remove and prevent barriers to accessibility, and aims to meet accessibility requirements under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and other relevant legislation.
+The Company is committed to treating all people with respect and in a manner that allows them to maintain their dignity and independence.
+The Company believes in equal opportunity, strives to identify, remove, and prevent barriers to accessibility, and aims to meet accessibility requirements under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and other relevant legislation.

 Treasure Hunt is further committed to promoting equality and providing employees with programs, support and opportunities irrespective of disability.
 In addition, Treasure Hunt aims to ensure that all individuals have equal access to, and receive equal benefit from, its services.

 The Company maintains an Accessibility for Ontarians Policy (the “Policy”) that addresses key areas of AODA compliance, including training, information and communication, employment standards, and the provision of services to people with disabilities.

 As further outlined in the Policy, The Company has taken and continues to take action in the following areas to further its’ commitment to accessibility and accommodation of persons with disabilities: